TheWatcher01/ai-hub-landing/README.md

 ## Description

-The AI Hub Landing Page showcases the key features, installation instructions, and information about the AI Hub platform - an open-source solution for interacting with AI models.
+The AI Hub Landing Page showcases the key features, installation instructions, and information about the AI Hub platform - an open-source solution for interacting with all AI models open and close source (ollama, hugging Face, OpenAI, Anthropic...etc).

 ## Screenshots